AmrAbdelgwaad/Designo/README.md

 ### Useful resources:

 - [google-webfonts-helper](https://gwfh.mranftl.com/fonts) - I used this to import the fonts locally
 - [codepen](https://codepen.io/imathis/pen/ZYEWrw) - I used this pen for the loading spinner
 - [stackoverflow](https://stackoverflow.com/questions/47716255/check-if-router-outlet-is-in-use) - has a good answer about knowing when an angular router outlet is active
 - [stackoverflow](https://stackoverflow.com/questions/9182978/semi-transparent-color-layer-over-background-image) - has a good solution about adding Semi-transparent color layer over background-image
 - [itecnote](https://itecnote.com/tecnote/r-angular-apply-style-to-element-depending-on-sibling-routerlinkactive/) - has a good answer about styling other elements if router is active
 - [stackoverflow](https://stackoverflow.com/questions/65363248/warning-budgets-initial-exceeded-maximum-budget) - a fix for Warning: budgets: initial exceeded maximum budget in Angular
+- I didn't use nav in the footer as W3C specification states:
+  > Not all groups of links on a page need to be in a nav element — the element
+  > is primarily intended for sections that consist of major navigation blocks.
+  > In particular, it is common for footers to have a short list of links to various
+  > pages of a site, such as the terms of service, the home page, and a copyright page.
+  > The footer element alone is sufficient for such cases; while a nav element can be
+  > used in such cases, it is usually unnecessary.

 ## Me:

 - [LinkedIn](https://www.linkedin.com/in/amrabelgawad/)
 - [Frontend Mentor](https://www.frontendmentor.io/profile/AmrAbdelgwaad)

-## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**